These days, it seems like technology is absolutely everywhere.

 Visualize with me for a minute: if there were a full Back to the Future situation on our hands, how many people could actually explain the inner workings of the modern world?
 I’ll wait.

-But seriously, think about how many staples of daily 2020 life run on code.
-From this morning’s Zoom meeting, to your smartphone, to Tik Tok; languages like Python and Java hold the keys.
-By learning the lingo of code, kids can unlock the secrets of tools used by millions, but understood by very few.
+But seriously, think about how many staples of daily 2023 life run on code.
+From this morning’s Zoom meeting, to your smartphone, to Tik Tok; programming languages like Python and Java hold the keys.
+By learning the lingo of computer code, kids can unlock the secrets of tools used by millions, but understood by very few.

 4. Coding is logical AND creative